SwiftERM Hyper-personalisation for ecommerce email marketing

 Turning your touchpoints into a journey

 After all, this is why integrated marketing campaigns exist, to meet the needs of different target audiences.
-However, understanding these different journeys is important in order to be able to improve the experience of each journey, and of each target audience.
-It is essential you understand and appreciate ecommerce marketing.
+However, understanding these different journeys is important, to be able to improve the experience of each journey, and of each target audience.
+You must understand and appreciate ecommerce marketing.

 This whole process is called customer journey mapping.
 It provides an overview of every way in which a customer might interact with your brand.
 It covers how they: